sethmlarson/secure-python-package-template/README.md

   - Enable "Dismiss stale pull request approvals when new commits are pushed"
   - Enable "Require review from Code Owners"
 - Enable "Require status checks to pass before merging"
+  - Add all status checks that should be required.
+For this template they will be:
+    - `Analyze (python)`
+    - `Test (3.8)`
+    - `Test (3.9)`
+    - `Test (3.10)`
+  - Ensure the "source" of all status checks makes sense and isn't set to "Any source".
+    By default this should be configured properly to "GitHub Actions" for all the above status checks.
   - Enable "Require branches to be up to date before merging". **Warning: This will increase the difficulty to receive contributions from new contributors.**
 - Enable "Require signed commits". **Warning: This will increase the difficulty to receive contributions from new contributors.**
 - Enable "Require linear history"